charmbracelet/gum/README.md

 #### Open files in your `$EDITOR`

-By default `gum filter` will display a list of all files (searched recursively) through your current directory, with some sensible ignore settings (`.git`, `node_modules`).
+By default, `gum filter` will display a list of all files (searched recursively) through your current directory, with some sensible ignore settings (`.git`, `node_modules`).
 You can use this command to easily to pick a file and open it in your `$EDITOR`.

 ```bash
 $EDITOR $(gum filter)